 - Dangerous roads: Motorcyclists have to be wary of some road hazards that most cars don’t need to worry about, like loose gravel, potholes, and cracked roads.
 If a dangerous road causes the accident, victims can file a claim against the government agency responsible for maintaining the road.

 South Carolina Motorcycle Laws

 Like most states, South Carolina requires motorcyclists to follow all the same laws as cars.
-However, there are additional rules that only apply to motorcyclists to keep them and other vehicles safe, such as requiring riders under 21 to wear helmets.
+However, there are additional rules that only apply to motorcyclists to keep them and other vehicles safe:

 Common motorcycle laws in the state include: